-The financier and philanthropist John Julius Angerstein was born in St Petersburg in 1735 to a German family who had settled in Russia.
+The insurance broker, art collector and philanthropist John Julius Angerstein (1735–1823) was born in St Petersburg to a German family who had settled in Russia.
 He emigrated to England in about 1749.
 He was twice married and had two children.
 He lived in Greenwich in south-east London in a suburban villa named ‘Woodlands’.
 He also had a London town house at 100 Pall Mall.

 Over time he became friends with many of the most prominent men of the day.
 This list included